Skip to main content

 Course summary

 BA (Hons) Applied Investigation is a unique degree that evolves with the changing landscape of investigative practice.
-Primarily delivered through work-based learning, with only six contact days at university, this course allows you to gain a full undergraduate qualification in just 18 months.
+Delivery is through work-based learning, plus six contact days on campus.
+This course allows you to gain a full undergraduate qualification in only 18 months.

-The work-based learning approach enables you to build on your knowledge and expertise while focusing on your own area of interest.
-It also encourages critical reflection on investigative skills and strategies, helping you to develop professionally.
+The work-based learning approach means you can build on your existing knowledge while focusing on an area of interest.
+It also encourages critical reflection on investigative skills and strategies.
+This supports your overall professional development.

-Designed by senior police officers and members of the National Police Chiefs’ Council (NPCC), the course is relevant for those in law enforcement, but it’s also perfectly suited for criminal investigators across various professions who want to enhance their skills or formalise their career with a degree.
-Those who’ve achieved PIP Level 2 or have five years of relevant experience can enter the degree in its third and final stage.
+The design of the course is by senior police officers and members of the National Police Chiefs’ Council (NPCC).
+It's relevant for those in law enforcement, but is also perfect for criminal investigators who want to enhance their skills or formalise their career with a degree.

-You’ll be taught by experienced teaching staff with extensive backgrounds in investigative practice, providing you with unparalleled academic and practical support.
-Upon successful completion, you’ll be well-equipped to advance to postgraduate level and study on our MA Investigative Management course.
+You’ll learn from experienced teaching staff with extensive backgrounds in investigative practice.
+This will provide you with unparalleled academic and practical support.
+On successful completion, you’ll be well-equipped to study on our MA Investigative Management(opens in new tab) course.

 What you'll study